since1968/stat-blocks/homebrewery/src/artificer-gunsmith.markdown

 Gunsmith hasn't moved.
 He knows he can't afford to miss so he takes a deep breath and _aims_ at the Captain, rolls a 25 at advantage (hit).
 18 damage.
 The hobgoblin is hurting.

 Gunsmith shoots again at the Captain, this time with a _menacing_ attack.
 Rolls 24 (hit).
 21 damage.
-Captain falls down dead and the hostage is safe.
+Captain falls down dead.

+The hostage is safe.